Abbe98/abbe98.github.com/_posts/2016-02-04-digging-deeper-with-heritage-data and a-geocoder.md

 It should be noted that the difference in results between the non-urban and the urban area is affected by the fact that the area covered is much larger for the non-urban area as a result of the density of place names.

-Although using a reverse geocoder often gave more irrelevant results then relevant ones this is definitely a improved way for searching, manual searches would always give the same irrelevance and much of the irrelevant objects can be sorted out with simple techniques.
+Although using a reverse geocoder often gave more irrelevant results than relevant ones this is definitely an improved way for searching, manual searches would always give the same irrelevance and much of the irrelevant objects can be sorted out with simple techniques.
 Using this and a few other tricks has really help me when I have been looking of content deep into the oceans of data.

-I should also note that each location query ended up with eleven HTTP requests to the Kringla.nu MediaRSS interface(cheaty way of using the SOCH API), but if such a search feature would be added into the actual API it would not be super heavy(at least not for you the client).
+I should also note that each location query ended up with eleven HTTP requests to the Kringla.nu MediaRSS interface(cheaty way of using the SOCH API), but if such a search feature would be added to the actual API it would not be super heavy(at least not for you, the client).

-I'm heading to Helsinki tomorrow for Hack4FI - hack your heritage, as a part of Wikimedia Finlands Wikidata project and you should defiantly catch me if you want to chat about linked data or something else!
+I'm heading to Helsinki tomorrow for Hack4FI - hack your heritage, as a part of Wikimedia Finlands Wikidata project, and you should defiantly catch me if you want to chat about linked data or something else!